-The benefits of Shift Left is more than just a catchphrase.
+The benefits of Shift Left are great; it’s more than just a catchphrase.
 It’s a way for IT departments to understand their customers better, empower them to resolve their own issues, and win back time for more rewarding work.
 And with IT teams now being challenged to align their services with increasing customer expectations, there’s no better time to start shifting left.

 For IT service desks, shifting left is about sharing your service desk’s knowledge within your organization, bringing it closer to the customer.
 The basic idea behind shift left is simple: skilled IT professionals make their knowledge available to less experienced front office colleagues, helping them to answer more complex questions from customers.